pandas-dev/pandas/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-- [ ] I have checked that issue has not already been reported.
+- [ ] I have checked that this issue has not already been reported.

 - [ ] I have confirmed this bug exists on the latest version of pandas.

-- [ ] (optinal) I have confirmed this bug exists on the master branch of pandas.
+- [ ] (optional) I have confirmed this bug exists on the master branch of pandas.

 ---